Legacy Standard Bible

-The Legacy Standard Bible (LSB) is an English translation of the Bible that was released in 2021.
-It is an update to the New American Standard Bible Updated Edition (NASB 1995), with permission from the Lockman Foundation, as an alternative to the 2020 Revision of the NASB.
-The LSB was produced and edited by a team of faculty from The Master's Seminary and is published by Three Sixteen Publishing, Inc., in partnership with the Lockman Foundation and with funding from the John MacArthur Charitable Trust.
+The Legacy Standard Bible (LSB) is a translation of the Bible in contemporary English.
+Published in 2021 by Three Sixteen Publishing (in partnership with the Lockman Foundation), the LSB was created as a revision of the 1995 text edition of the New American Standard Bible.
+The LSB relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.

+Having been sponsored by the John MacArthur Charitable Trust, the LSB was developed by a team of various faculty from The Master's Seminary.

 Translation philosophy

 The LSB is a direct update of the NASB 1995 edition that "honors and upholds the NASB tradition, and endeavors to more fully implement its translation philosophy."
 The translators of the LSB used the original Hebrew, Aramaic, and Greek sources to review every verse in the translation for accuracy.
 Any changes made in the LSB from the NASB 1995 were made for "greater consistency in word usage, accuracy in grammatical structure, and tightening phrasing."

 The Hebrew text used for this translation was the Biblia Hebraica Stuttgartensia together with the most recent insights from lexicography, cognate languages, and the Dead Sea Scrolls.
 For Greek, the 27th edition of Eberhard Nestle's Novum Testamentum Graece, supplemented by the 28th edition in the General Epistles, was used as the base text while consulting the Society of Biblical Literature GNT as well as the Tyndale House GNT on variant texts.
 The greatest strength of the NASB was its reliability and fidelity to the original languages, and the LSB seeks to be an improvement upon it "while simultaneously preserving its faithful legacy."